MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-forward-calls.md

 # Forward your Teams calls to Digital Contact Center Platform

-You can forward the Microsoft Teams calls to Digital Contact Center Platform.
+You can forward the Microsoft Teams calls to digital contact center.
-The charges for the forwarded calls are calculated based on [PSTN inbound rate](voice-channel-pricing-scenarios.md).
+The digital contact center charges for the forwarded calls are calculated based on [PSTN inbound rate](voice-channel-pricing-scenarios.md).
 The standard charges of Microsoft Teams calls are also applicable for forwarded calls.

 ## Prerequisites

-Configure auto attendants and call queues to send calls to external numbers.
+Configure auto attendants and call queues to send calls to external numbers (your digital contact center number).
 For more information, see: [Plan for Teams auto attendants and call queues - Microsoft Teams](/microsoftteams/plan-auto-attendant-call-queue#prerequisites)

 ## How you can forward Teams calls
 You can forward Teams user numbers calls, auto attendant calls, and calls in the call queues to Digital Contact Center Platform.
-The agent sees the same number from which the customer called the Teams Number.
-The application also identifies the customer once the ID record identification is enabled.
+The digital contact center agent sees the same number from which the customer called the Teams Number.
+The application also identifies the customer once record identification is enabled.

-Call forwarding is supported for following scenarios:
+Call forwarding is supported for the following scenarios:
 - Calls to Teams user numbers: Perform the steps in [Configure call settings for users - Microsoft Teams](/microsoftteams/user-call-settings#use-the-teams-admin-center) to enable call forwarding.
-- Calls to auto attendants: Perform the steps in [Set up a Microsoft Teams auto attendant - Microsoft Teams](/microsoftteams/create-a-phone-system-auto-attendant#external-phone-number-transfers---technical-details) to enable call forwarding to auto attendants.
-You can also forward the calls directly to Digital Contact Center Platform number.
+- Calls to auto attendants: Perform the steps in [Set up a Microsoft Teams auto attendant - Microsoft Teams](/microsoftteams/create-a-phone-system-auto-attendant#external-phone-number-transfers---technical-details) to enable call forwarding to the auto attendant flow.
+You can also forward the calls directly to digital contact center number without going through the auto attendant flow.

    :::image type="content" source="media/add-number-call-menu.png" alt-text="Adding Microsoft Digital Contact Center number in the call menu":::